MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Experiments

 \paragraph{Evaluation Metrics.} For video fidelity evaluation, we use the commonly used Fr\'{e}chet Video Distance (FVD)~\cite{unterthiner2018towards} as the metric.
 To evaluate the controllability, following~\cite{gao2025magicdrive-v2}, we use the pre-trained BEVFormer~\cite{li2022bevformer} to evaluate video-based 3D object detection in terms of mAP and video-based BEV segmentation in terms of mIoU.
-To evaluate the quality of the generated depth maps, we also use the Absolute Relative Error (AbsRel)~\cite{yang2024depth}.
-Additionally, to evaluate the quality of generated semantic maps, we report mIoU for traffic-related classes, buildings, trees, and sky.

-\paragraph{Implementation Details.} We build our model on CogVideoX(v1.1-2B)~\cite{yang2025cogvideox} and SyntheOcc~\cite{li2024syntheocc}.
-We employ the pre-trained T5 text encoder~\cite{raffel2020exploring} and initialize the 3D VAE and the temporal layers with the pre-trained weights from~\cite{yang2025cogvideox}.
-During training, the 3D VAE and the T5 text encoder are frozen, while the other model components are jointly trained.
-Our model is trained using the AdamW optimizer with a learning rate of $2e^{-4}$.
-By default, we use $6$ cameras and $49$ video frames, each with a resolution of $512{\times}256$.